dscho/pagefind-xkcd-demo/content/comics/2008-4-1-not-found.md

 ---
-[Instead of the regular xkcd site layout, just a white page that states on top center:]
+[Instead of the regular xkcd site layout, there is only a white page that states the following on top center:]

-404 Not Found
+**404 Not Found**

 [Page-wide divider line]